-Crosses the Line Twice: Stansfield is so over-the-top with his violence, from stopping a massacre to lecture someone about classical music to shooting at an old lady for not going back into her apartment when told, his psychosis is often as amusing as it is horrifying.
+- Crosses the Line Twice: Stansfield is so over-the-top with his violence, from pausing a massacre to lecture someone about classical music to shooting at an old lady for not going back into her apartment when told, his psychosis is often as amusing as it is horrifying.

-Narm: Léon's slow motion, cross-eyed yell right before his room gets hit with a grenade.
+- Léon's slow-motion, cross-eyed roar, seemingly apropos of nothing, right before his room gets hit with a grenade.

 - Oldman's performance of Stansfield can occasionally slip into this, depending on who you ask.

 - Nightmare Fuel: Norman Stansfield: A drug-addicted psycho with the law on his side.

 - Retroactive Recognition: Adam Busch, best known as Warren Mears from Buffy the Vampire Slayer, has a bit part in the film.